canonical/mir/doc/installing_prebuilt_on_pc.md

 Install raring if you haven' t done so already.
 Uninstall any proprietary drivers (-nvidia, -fglrx) and reboot on the FOSS drivers.

 Add the ppa:mir-team/system-compositor-testing.
-Note that besides mir itself, the PPA includes custom builds of Mesa and Xorg drivers with support for mir:
+Note that besides Mir itself, the PPA includes custom builds of Mesa and Xorg drivers with support for Mir:

        sudo add-apt-repository ppa:mir-team/system-compositor-testing